 On our first trips to Zipolite, we ate fresh and local seafood.
 After we embraced a plant-based lifestyle, we were surprised by the cooks' ability to veganize any dish!
 Truly Amazing!

 I was in the middle of my one-year Gastronomy Program in Mexico City.
 While making a vegetarian request to Fernanda, our waiter, we started speaking about Mexican cuisine.
 At the slow-paced Zipolite, she had the time and loved the topic.

 Suddenly, she opened her eyes widely and said: I have an idea!

 She took out her phone, sent a text, and gave us a great smile offering us to come to her mother's beach-front kitchen.

 Teo taught us all the secrets of the Oaxacan Mole.
 A seventeen ingredients one.

-Teo, gave me the most amazing cooking class I have experienced in my life.
-I hope some of these photo portray it.
+Teo gave me the most fantastic cooking class I have ever experienced.
+I hope some of these photos portray it.

 With that, we close-finished our last experience in Zipolite.
 Another great one!

 We hope we have inspired you enough to try Zipolite Beach!